gbv/paia/paia.md

 instance a book ordered from the stacks (status 2) may turn out to be damaged, so it is first repaired and reserved for the patron meanwhile (status 1).
 Transitions for digital publications may also be different.
-Note that a PAIA server does not need to implement all document states.
+Note that a PAIA server does not need to implement all service status.
 A reasonable subset is to only support 0, 1, 3, and 5.

 ## Digital documents